Students with Disability

 - providing advice about education and career pathways.

-Please contact the school office on (07) 3809622 if you have any concerns you wish to discuss with the guidance officer.
+Please contact the school office on (07) 3809622 and talk with your child's Deputy Principal if you have any concerns you wish to discuss with the guidance officer.

 Early Childhood Development Program : (ECDP)

-A chaplaincy program is offered to provide students, parents and staff with pastoral care.
-The school's chaplaincy program complements other support services in our school.
-It is not a counselling service.
+A chaplaincy program is offered to provide students, parents and staff with pastoral care; it also provides additional adult role models in schools.
+Our chaplaincy program complements other support services in the school such as those offered by the Guidance Officer.
+A chaplaincy service is not a counselling service.